 Occasionally, we get a freebie sample; when we do, we disclose it.

 Beware of other sites that write “reviews” masquerading as editorial when in fact, they are being paid large sums of money to say only positive things about the product.
-Most product reviews out there on the internet (with rare exception, such as Consumer Reports, EWG and Baby Gear Labs) are sponsored by the brands themselves.
+Most product reviews out there on the internet (with rare exception, such as Consumer Reports, EWG, Baby Gear Labs and Baby Bargains) are sponsored by the brands themselves.

 This is happening more and more as the old media revenue model fails to generate the advertising revenue needed to operate the business.
 Also, be aware that many celebrities are paid for product placement and aren’t always upfront about disclosing it.
 We’re glad to see the FCC cracking down on this practice.